 In the automated environment, the only thing that is constant is change.
 You must ensure that you have an immutable versioning in place to track the changes.
 Every change needs a version and should be converted to metadata so that your operations team can track that change.

 Using orchestration software, you are able to deploy your infrastructure in a repeatable manner.
 It also generates a large amount of metadata for any task.
 Orchestration software combined with versioning can act as a great information source for your operations team.

 Orchestration and automation help in making auditing easier by use of metadata generated

 - Auditing and scanning

-Auditing at application level enables businesses to access their risk posture.
-Pre deployment and post deployment auditing helps in providing the requirements to the DevSecops team early in the production process and help them access how much the deployment has been successful respectively
+Auditing at the application level enables businesses to access their risk posture.
+Pre-deployment and post-deployment auditing help in providing the requirements to the DevSecops team early in the production process and help them assess how much the deployment has been successful, respectively

 Other best practices include

 - Checking all coding standards against the most updated and new security recommendations

 - Minimizing the attack surface by restraining from running any script, applications and others that are not mandatory for core applications